simeononsecurity/simeononsecurity.ch/content/articles/decoding-network-designs_-types-and-topologies-explained/index.en.md

 ### Bus Design

 Bus design is a type of network design where all devices are connected to a single communication line called a bus.
-In this design, data is transmitted in a [sequential manner](https://www.rsinc.com/defining-local-area-network-lan.php), with each device receiving the data and determining if it is the intended recipient.
+In this design, data is transmitted in a [sequential manner](https://www.rsinc.com/defining-local-area-network-lan.php), with each device receiving the data and determining if it's the intended recipient.
 This design is commonly used in local area networks (LANs) and is known for its simplicity and cost-effectiveness.

 Exploring Network Topologies
 ----------------------------